British American Drama Academy

 The British American Drama Academy is a drama school in London.
 It is affiliated with Sarah Lawrence College in Yonkers which is adjacent to The Bronx, New York and Yale University.

 Background

-The British American Drama Academy (BADA) was founded in 1983 by Tony Branch and Carolyn Sands, based on an idea they developed whilst living in La Jolla, California by San Diego in 1982.
-Its goal is to enable students from around the world to study classical theatre with leading actors and directors of the British theatre.
+The British American Drama Academy (BADA) was set up in 1983 by Tony Branch and Carolyn Sands.
+Its goal is to enable students from around the world to study classical theatre with actors and directors of the British theatre.
+The program moved in 1985 to Regents Park, London.

-The BADA's aim is to bring the best British directors and teachers together with young actors of great promise in North America and elsewhere.
-Working initially from his apartment in La Jolla, Anthony enlisted volunteers including James Pearson, Robert Zimmerman, and many others to help organize the first class for the first summer program, which was planned to be in Santa Fe, New Mexico.
-The program moved in 1985 to Regents Park, London, in order to be better connected with the British theatre world.
 Since 1988, it has been affiliated with Sarah Lawrence College, which has spring and fall semesters with BADA in London for credit.

-Midsummer in Oxford Programme

-Running since 1984, BADA holds an intensive, month-long programme known as the 'Midsummer in Oxford' programme (MIO), in which participants study, live and work alongside BADA and its associated practitioners in Oxford.
-The programme is based in Magdalen College in Oxford University.
-It is run in association with Yale School of Drama.